refactorings/smilevo.github.io/_projects/api-management.md

 description: |
  <p style="text-align:justify">
   Detection of performed migrations.
 Recommendation of Migrations at the method-level.
-Testing of recommended migrations <font color="red">
+Testing of recommended migrations
-  <b> One post-doc position open in this project starting as soon as possible.</b></font>
  </p>
 people:
   - chundong